 Judging for the People

-A special landmark publication celebrating the 175th anniversary of the Court, 'Judging for the People: A social history of the Supreme Court of Victoria 1841-2016', was launched on 12 April 2016.
+A special landmark publication celebrating the 175th anniversary of the Court, 'Judging for the People: A social history of the Supreme Court of Victoria 1841-2016', was launched in April 2016.

 Commissioned by Chief Justice Warren, the book was produced as a collaboration between the Supreme Court of Victoria and the Royal Historical Society of Victoria.
 Accomplished scholars, historians and members of the Victorian Bar are some of the many contributing authors in the book.